macizo-hook/rust-fly-swatters/DONTREADME.md

 ## Usage

 It is likely that each script in this repo will be logically self-contained, and as such, `cargo run <SCRIPT.rs>` is all you'll need to do.
-This repo assumes a that the user executes the scripts from a UNIX or UNIX-like operating system.
+This repo assumes  that the user executes the scripts from a UNIX or UNIX-like operating system.

 ## Contributing